Code of Conduct Dress code and Other School Policies

 What is the LSE dress code?
 Lake Shipp Elementary follows the Polk County School Board Dress Code.
 Our additional colors are hunter green and burgundy.

-- Jeans are no longer a part of our uniform dress code.
+- Jeans are now a part of our uniform dress code.

-- The Uniform Dress Code does not allow for clothing with colored trim, stripes, embroidery, decoration, etc.
+- The Uniform Dress Code does not allow for tops or bottoms with colored trim, stripes, embroidery, decoration, etc.

 - It also does not provide for overalls

 (overalls with pants or shorts), sweat pants, knit pants/skirts, leggings, etc.

 - Twill corduroy or denim pants, shorts, skorts, skirted jumpers